Winston-503/automatic_video_editing/README.md

 - `end_word` - control word that signals the ending of the video fragment to be cut.
 Used only if silence==False;
 - `offset_words` - offset in seconds.
 Used only if silence==False.

+Now you can run the script using `python automatic_video_cutter.py` command.

 If you can use [Jupyter Notebook](https://jupyter.org/) you can open `automatic_video_cutter.ipynb` file and specify these parameters in **Set parameters** 14 cell.
 Path to the vosk model is specified earlier - in **Loading a vosk model** section, 11 cell.

 ## Project Structure